 Customer personas are a key tool that the most successful marketers share.
 A company like Nike creates detailed customer or buyer personas about the people most likely to buy athletic shoes and apparel.
 When Nike creates products, plans advertising campaigns or writes social media posts, it does so with these personas in mind.

-To complete them, you’ll need to answer questions about your potential customers such as these:
+To develop a customer persona, you’ll need to answer questions about your potential customers such as these:

 How old are they?